johnelm/node-jxa/README.md

 Sourcemaps will also be included if the environment variable `NODE_DEBUG_JXA` is set to `true` or `1`, regardless of which command is used to run the script.

 > Depending on your Mac, you might never notice a difference in performance when including sourcemaps.
-You'll definitely see more of a performance hit from requiring many large or spurious libraries.
+You'll definitely see more of a performance hit from requiring many large or spurious libraries, regardless of sourcemaps.

 ### Other JXA resources